-This summary assumes that each Fund will qualify or be deemed to qualify as a "mutual fund trust" within the meaning of the Tax Act effective from the date of its creation in 2024 and at all times thereafter.
+This summary assumes that each Fund will qualify or be deemed to qualify as a "mutual fund trust" within the meaning of the Tax Act effective from the date of its creation in 2025 and at all times thereafter.

 To qualify as a mutual fund trust, among other requirements, a Fund must comply on a continuous basis with certain requirements relating to the qualification of its units for distribution to the public, the number of unitholders of the Fund and the dispersal of ownership of its units (the Minimum Distribution Requirements).
-The Manager has advised counsel that (i) it intends to file the necessary election so that each Fund will qualify as a mutual fund trust from its inception, (ii) each of CIBC 2025 Investment Grade Bond Fund, CIBC 2026 Investment Grade Bond Fund and CIBC 2027 Investment Grade Bond Fund (the Existing Funds) currently qualifies as a mutual fund trust within the meaning of the Tax Act, (iii) it has no reason to believe that any Existing Fund will not continue to comply with the Minimum Distribution Requirements at all relevant times, and (iv) it has no reason to believe that any of the Funds (other than the Existing Funds) will not comply with the Minimum Distribution Requirements before the 91st day after the end of its first taxation year (determined without regard to any taxation year-end that may be deemed to occur for other purposes under the rules in the Tax Act relating to "loss restriction events") and at all times thereafter, thereby permitting the filing by each Fund of such election.
+The Manager has advised counsel that it intends to file the necessary election so that each Fund will qualify as a mutual fund trust from its inception and that it has no reason to believe that any of the Funds will not comply with the Minimum Distribution Requirements before the 91st day after the end of its first taxation year (determined without regard to any taxation year-end that may be deemed to occur for other purposes under the rules in the Tax Act relating to "loss restriction events") and at all times thereafter, thereby permitting the filing by each Fund of such election.
 Counsel has also been advised that each of the Funds has applied or will apply to be, at all material times, a "registered investment" under the Tax Act for registered plans as described under Registered Plans and Eligibility for Investment.
 If a Fund fails to qualify as a mutual fund trust at any time, the income tax consequences for that Fund would differ materially and adversely in some respects.